Introduction

 The Russian Legacy

-In the middle of the 19th century, was considerably behind western and in the development of its economy and agriculture.
+In the middle of the 19th century, Russia was considerably behind western and central Europe in the development of its economy and agriculture.
 This was also perceived to be the case by Russia's comparatively small urban population, and it dominated the public discourse.
-After Russia's defeat in the (1856), its position as a Great Power of was perceived to be under threat.
+After Russia's defeat in the Crimean War (1856), its position as a Great Power of Europe was perceived to be under threat.
 This gave the problem of the country's backwardness such a sense of urgency that the state (through the finance minister and the tsar) became proactive in the modernization of the country.
 In this process, they relied heavily on western examples, which underwent Russification during the transfer process, were enriched with homegrown solutions, and were adapted to Russia's specific economic culture.
 Subsequently, these solutions also heavily influenced the Soviet model.
 The state had to substitute for those things that were needed to stimulate industrialization but were absent in Russia: buoyant demand, capital for investment in infrastructure and industrial plants, and entrepreneurial talent.
 To generate capital, a policy of "enforced saving" was adopted, with the state heavily taxing the consumption of the population in spite of its poverty.
 In the development of infrastructure, the focus was placed on the railway with the state playing a dominant role.
 To encourage heavy industry to set up in the country, protective tariffs were introduced.
 These protected new industries from global competition and enabled them to recover their costs, which were initially much higher than those of competitors in other countries, through higher prices.
 Economic policy was aimed at generating confidence in the currency, in order to attract foreign capital for the development of the country.
 The targeted promotion of the export of agricultural produce kept the balance of trade positive.
 Compared with western Europe, Russia's large industries remained heavily dependent on state demand.
 Free market strategies scarcely played a role.
 Only the sewing machine producer Singer expanded its sales in Russia by lowering its prices.2

 The state succeeded in stimulating processes of industrialization.
 From the 1880s, Russia achieved levels of growth in industrial production that were exceptional for the time.
 In the mid-1880s, the growth became self-sustaining.
 In the second boom phase after 1907, the role of the state as an engine of industrial growth reduced due to increasing demand from the local economy and the agricultural sector.
 But the economy had not fully cast away its "crutches" by 1914.
 The state failed to reduce the protective tariffs that insulated Russian producers from the global economy.
 Heavy industry remained focused on the secure income from state demand and began to establish syndicates to fix prices and production quantities.
 State revenues were based unusually heavily on taxing mass consumption.
 The standard of living of the Russian population nonetheless gradually rose, as it did in the case of all capitalist industrialization processes.
 The First World War ultimately spared Russian industry from having to face open market competition and independent efficiency controls.3